nobigcountry/langtons_ant/README.md

 By default, the program creates a 1600x900 window for the simulation, with each cell of the grid having a size of 4x4 pixels.
 These parameters, along with the colors for each cell state, can be modified in the `constants.h` header file.

 ## Compilation and Running the Program
-To compile, simply type `make`, and to clean up the directory, use `make clean`.
+Simply type `make` to compile and `make clean` to clean up the directory.
 Make sure you have [SDL2](https://wiki.libsdl.org/SDL2/Installation) installed.

 You can run the default two-state simulation using:
 ```bash